• Skip to primary navigation

 Peanuts- Known for their ability to lower cholesterol levels, peanuts are both a filling and nutrient-dense food.

-Sunflower seeds- They are rich in healthy fats and include anti-inflammatory properties.
+Sunflower seeds- They are rich in healthy fats and have anti-inflammatory properties.

 Cashews- Offering a modest source of protein, cashews have to be one of my favorite nuts for their irresistibly creamy flavor.